Revelation as the Story of Faith: A Spiritual Reading

 Trumpets8–11Warnings and partial judgments to provoke repentance

-Signs & Beasts12–14Cosmic conflict and spiritual deception
+Signs & Beasts12–14Conflict and spiritual deception

 Bowls/Vials15–16Final judgments on hardened unbelief

-The Fall of willfully sinful believers called “Babylon”17–18Exposure and collapse of false religion
+Babylon Judged17–18Exposure and collapse of false religion

 Millenium = Obedient Christian Life19–20Separation of faithful sheep and unfaithful goats or sleepers, 1 Thess 4:13.